-18.5 Revoking a Key
+17.5 Revoking a Key

-Prerequisite: To revoke an API Key in $INFER^{M}$, you must have the EDIT_API_KEY permission associated with the Organization Administrator Group, and perform the following steps:
+Prerequisite: To revoke an API Key in INFER $^{\text{m}}$, you must have the EDIT_API_KEY permission associated with the Organization Administrator Group, and perform the following steps:

-- 1. On the INFER[TM] UI, navigate to Identity & Access > API Keys.
+- 1. On the INFERTM UI, navigate to Identity & Access > API Keys.
 The Identity & Access API Keys page appears. - 2.
 Click the desired key.
 The details of the key are displayed. - 3.
 From the Actions drop-down menu, click Revoke.
-The Revoke API Key pop-up appears as shown below:
+The Revoke API Key pop-up appears as shown below: - 4.
+Type REVOKE and click REVOKE.
+You have successfully updated a key. - 5.
+The page defaults to the Identity & Access > API Keys page displaying the selected API Key's Revoked as shown below: